marcusg/foreign_key_validation/README.md

 # foreign_key_validation

 Protect your models by specifying a collection of foreign keys that should be tested for consistency with the `belongs_to` relations.
-For example, When the `user_id` is used in all models we can check if the `user_id` of `model a` matches `user_id` of `model b` before saving the records.
+For example, when the `user_id` is used in all models we can check if the `user_id` of `model a` matches `user_id` of `model b` before saving the records.

 ## Installation